A more complicated model is seen using Borehole Latin Hypercube.jmp, found in the Design Experiment folder.

 Factors with a theta value of 0 do not impact the prediction formula at all.
 It is as if they have been dropped from the model.

-The Marginal Model plots confirm that log10 Rw is a highly involved participant in Y’s variation.
+As shown in Marginal Model Plots, the Marginal Model plots confirm that log10 Rw is a highly involved participant in Y’s variation.